fbpx

-At first, the face is cleaned with a disinfectant.
-The patient is given a local anesthesia in the form of eye drops.
-The eyelids are painlessly immobilized with the use of a retractor.
-The patient will gaze at a blinking light above throughout the operation.
-During the first phase, the upper corneal cell layer (flap) is manually folded back.
+At first, the face is washed with a disinfectant.
+The patient is given local anesthesia in the form of eye drops.
+The eyelids are painlessly immobilized with the help of dilators.
+The patient looks at the flashing light at the top throughout the operation.
+In the first stage, the upper cell layer of the cornea (epithelium) is manually removed.

-Next, the surgeon then removes a thin layer of the corneal surface with a very precise laser beam.
-The laser fashions and forms the corneal tissue in such a way, to eliminate the vision defect and the curvature of the cornea.
-The patient does not feel pain- the only thing he may experience is the sound of the laser.
-The whole procedure is controlled by the surgeon, and he oversees the laser usage with the help of a microscope.
+The surgeon then uses a very precise laser beam to remove a thin layer of the corneal surface.
+The laser reshapes and molds the existing corneal tissue in such a way as to eliminate visual defects and corneal curvature.
+The patient does not feel pain – the only thing he or she may experience is the sound of the laser.
+The entire procedure is constantly monitored by the surgeon, who constantly supervises the use of the laser with the help of a microscope.

-During the final stage of the procedure using the LASEK/PRK method, soft, protective lenses are put in place to protect the eyes following the surgery.
+During the final stage of the LASEK/PRK procedure, soft, dressing lenses are inserted to protect the eyes after surgery.
 The protective lenses are removed by the surgeon after 2-4 days.

 Preparation